BII-Lab/DNSoverHTTPinGO/README.md

 1.compile ServerProxy.

-	compile ServerProxy
+	go build github.com/BII-Lab/DNSoverHTTPinGO/ServerProxy

 2.make sure you have a working resolver.
-3.run the ServerProxy as
+3.run the ServerProxy as （listion to port 80 currently）

-	./ServerProxy -proxy="[your resolver ip address]"
+	./ServerProxy -proxy "[your upper resolver's ip address]"
+4. For more help information, you can use -h option

+	./ServeProxy -h

 Client Installation
 -------------------